Bordered manifolds with torus boundary and the link surgery formula: Hypercubes and connected sums

 The map $\Phi^{\bullet<\circ'}$ counts pairs of curves $(u,u')$ in $\cM\cM^{\Phi,\bullet<\circ'}(\phi,\phi',M)/\R$, ranging over tuples with $\ind(\phi,\phi',M)=0$.
 Equivalently, we can think of $\Phi^{\bullet<\circ'}$ as counting elements of the non-paramatrized moduli spaces $\cM\cM^{\Phi,\bullet<\circ'}(\phi,\phi',M,t_0)$ for some fixed $t_0$.
 (The parametrized perspective becomes helpful later).

 Next, we explain the $\scU$ and $\scV$ weights of a curve.
 The basepoints not involved in the connected sum contribute powers of variables as normal.
 The marked points in $\ve{S}\cup \ve{S}'\cup \ve{C}\cup \ve{C}'$ contribute algebra elements which are the same as would be counted on the connected sum of the two diagrams, where we have removed any basepoints used for the connected sum.
-For the marked points in $\ve{N}$ and $\ve{N}'$, the algebraic contribution is the same as on the disjoint union of the two diagrams, without the basepoints removed.
+For the marked points in $\ve{N}$ and $\ve{N}'$, the algebraic contribution is the same as on the disjoint union of the two diagrams, where we treat the punctures as basepoints.

-Concretely, if the connected sum is formed along a link component, and $p=w\in \ws$ and $p'=z'\in \zs'$, then the algebra element contributed by the marked points would be
+Concretely, if the connected sum is formed along a link component, and $x=w\in \ws$ and $x'=z'\in \zs'$, then the algebra element contributed by the marked points would be

 (There would be an additional contributions from the other basepoints not involved in the connected sum).
-If instead the connected sum is formed at a free basepoint $p=w\in \Sigma$ and some non-basepoint $p'\in \Sigma'$, then the algebra contribution from the marked points would be $\scU^{|N|}.$
+If instead the connected sum is formed at a free basepoint $x=w\in \Sigma$ and some non-basepoint $x'\in \Sigma'$, then the algebra contribution from the marked points would be $\scU^{|\ve{N}|}.$

 We define a similar map

 by counting holomorphic curves with similar conditions, but with the roles of the $\ve{S}$ and $\ve{N}$ labeled marked points switched.

 \begin{rem} Constant disks are counted by both $\Phi^{\bullet<\circ'}$ and $\Psi^{\bullet<\circ'}$. \end{rem}